Baildon Boundary Way

 Q: Do you have a cut off date for transferring a place to another person?

 A: No, we will accept transfers up to and including race day, but please advise us of any transfer as soon as possible.
-Any transfers after 22:00 on Saturday, 6 April must be notified to us in person at the Race HQ on race day morning when collecting the running/walking number.
+Any transfers after 22:00 on Saturday, 4 April must be notified to us in person at the Race HQ on race day morning when collecting the race number.

 Q: I’ve entered but can no longer take part, and don’t know anybody who wants my place, can I have a refund or carry my entry over to another year or can you find a replacement for me?

 A: We’re sorry but we cannot make a refund or carry your entry over.
 We do not keep a reserve list either so we cannot find a replacement for you.
 However, we will keep your details on file and email you with details for the following year.

 Q: Where can people spectate to watch the race?

 Around 1.7 miles in Esholt village where the route goes adjacent to The Woolpack pub.
 Spectators should approach from Hollins Hill and go down Station Road.